thng4165/Drug-Repurposing/Codes/HGIMC/README.md

 * ```TestBNNR_CV10folds.m```: Evaluates the HGIMC model for using 10-fold cross-validation.

 # How to Run
-* Run "Demo_HGIMC.m" to test the HGIMC algorithm on the sample dataset.
+* Run "Demo_HGIMC.m" to test the HGIMC algorithm on the sample dataset with multiple similarities.

 * Run "TestHGIMC_CV10folds.m" to reproduce the 10-fold cross-validation results reported in our paper.